calmjs/calmjs.sassy/README.rst

     @import "example/dependant/full_ui";
     @import "example/package/form";

-In the ``index.scss`` provided by the ``example.dependant`` package, it included only the ``form.scss`` exported by the ``example.package``, while omitting the inclusion of ``colors.scss`` and ``ui.scss`` as it could clash with the definitions required and implemented by the other styles it shipped.
+In this example, only the ``form.scss`` styles exported by the ``example.package`` was included, while omitting ``colors.scss`` and ``ui.scss`` as it could clash with the definitions required and implemented by the other styles it shipped in that dependant package (e.g. ``colors`` and ``full_ui``).
 Other dependants of this ``example.dependant`` package may then declare usage of any of these exported styles as per their owners' preferences.
 This is one method to provide extensible styles that are reusable in a piecemeal manner by package dependants.

 Naturally, there are parameters to specify entry points other than ``index.scss`` for a given package, if necessary (for example, multiple